BrighBrigh/maelstrom-ip/README.md

 Simply run `./maelstrom-ip` to start the script. <br />

-To run as a service create `maelstrom-ip.service` at `/etc/systemd/system` and add the following: <br />
+To run as a service, create a systemd unit file at `/etc/systemd/system/maelstrom-ip.service` and add the following: <br />

 ```
 [Unit]